LasithaSiriweera/tv-remote/README.md

 # tv-remote
-sample UI of tv remote
+sample mobile application of a tv remote using ionic3 framwork